-Table 1: Stock exclusion regulations by type of stock and water body ---------- ---
+Table 1: Stock exclusion regulations by type of stock, waterbody, and slope

-2020-21 2023 2025 and beyond Excluding all cattle, deer and pigs from lakes and rivers with a bed wider than one metre, with a 3-metre minimum setback.
+2020-21 2023 2025 and beyond Excluding all cattle, deer and pigs from lakes and rivers with a bed wider than one metre, with a three-metre minimum setback.
 From 3 September 2020, the requirements apply to any new pastoral system.
-By 1 July 2023, the requirements apply to: dairy cattle (except dairy support cattle) and pigs. all beef cattle and deer that are break feeding or grazing on annual forage crops or irrigated pasture (note: there are additional restrictions for intensive winter grazing).
-By 1 July 2025, the requirements apply to: • dairy support cattle Requiring cattle and pigs crossing rivers more than twice per month to use a dedicated culvert or bridge.
-By 1 July 2023, the requirements apply to: dairy cattle (except dairy support cattle) and pigs beef cattle that are break feeding or grazing on annual forage crops or irrigated pasture.
-By 1 July 2025, the requirements apply to: • dairy support cattle Excluding all cattle, deer and pigs from natural wetlands.
+By 1 July 2023, the requirements apply to: • dairy cattle (except dairy support cattle) and pigs. • all beef cattle and deer that are break feeding or grazing on annual forage crops or irrigated pasture (note: there are additional restrictions for intensive winter grazing).
+By 1 July 2025, the requirements apply to: dairy support cattle (regardless of land slope) beef cattle and deer when the land is low slope as shown on the map on the Ministry for the Environment website.
+Requiring cattle and pigs crossing rivers more than twice per month to use a dedicated culvert or bridge.
+By 1 July 2023, the requirements apply to: • dairy cattle (except dairy support cattle) and pigs • beef cattle that are break feeding or grazing on annual forage crops or irrigated pasture.
+By 1 July 2025, the requirements apply to: • dairy support cattle (regardless of land slope) • beef cattle when the land is low slope as shown on the map on the Ministry for the Environment website.
+Excluding all cattle, deer and pigs from natural wetlands.
 From 3 September 2020, the requirements apply to any new pastoral system.
 By 1 July 2023, the requirements apply to natural wetlands identified in an operative regional plan, district plan, or regional policy statement as at 3 September 2020.
-By 1 July 2025, the requirements apply to natural wetlands that support a population of threatened species as described in the National Policy Statement for Freshwater Management 2020.
+By 1 July 2025, the requirements apply to: Natural wetlands that support a population of threatened species as described in the National Policy Statement for Freshwater Management 2020.
+Natural wetlands that are more than 500m2 on low slope land as shown on the map on the Ministry for the Environment website.

-Regulations timeline exceptions
+Regulations timeline exceptions: